 Critics of the time were resentful of Carter's remorseless character, but modern viewers are smart enough know he's not a role model!

-3. The Gentlemen (2019)
+4. The Gentlemen (2019)

 2. Snatch (2000)

-Back in 2000, Brad Pitt appeared—unexpectedly—as a Hollywood star caught in the British gangster world.
-Mickey “One Punch” O’Neil is an Irish traveler who’s talked into a boxing match with a “Brick Top” fighter—who’s a crime boss played by Alan Ford.
+Mickey "One Punch" O'Neil (played by Brad Pitt) is an Irish traveler who's talked into a boxing match with one of the fighters belonging to crime boss "Brick Top" Pulford (played by Alan Ford).